Why opt for mediation or facilitation, over arbitration or even a ‘day in court’?

 - S/he won’t give advice, but will focus on facilitating a way forward, through constructive discussion

 - Your relationships, at home and at work, can be significantly improved

 - Workplace and family mediation is practiced extensively in Ireland and has widespread support.
-Solicitors and barristers are now obliged to advise their clients to consider mediation, under the Mediation Act 2017 which came into force on January 1st, 2018
+Solicitors and the courts are now obliged to advise clients to consider mediation, under the Mediation Act 2017 which came into force on January 1st, 2018

 - One Small Step mediators work at your pace, at times and in venues that suit you

 When do we begin?